barr-israel/barrcodes/content/posts/aoc2024/day1.md

 title: Day 1 - Historian Histeria
 author: Barr
 keywords: [Advent of Code, Rust]
-description: A simple introduction challange.
+description: A simple introduction challenge.
 summary: |
-  Another year, another set of challanges from [Advent of Code](https://adventofcode.com/), and once again I will attempt to solve them all using Rust.
+  Another year, another set of challenges from [Advent of Code](https://adventofcode.com/), and once again I will attempt to solve them all using Rust.
   But this year, I will attempt to document my solutions on this blog.
 github: https://github.com/barr-israel/aoc2024/blob/main/src/day1.rs
 ---